neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ## Inserting multiple rows into a table examples

-Let’s take some examples of inserting multiple rows into a table.
+Let's take some examples of inserting multiple rows into a table.

 ### Setting up a sample table